 Disclosure: This post contains affiliate links at no cost to you.

 Preparing a Montessori-Inspired Christmas Bell Basket

 I did have the jingle bells and Christmas basket from last Christmas season.
-They were 55mm jingle bells and a Christmas bell basket from Michaels craft store.
-I didn’t use the textured bells until this Christmas when Zoey was less likely to put them in her mouth.
+They were 2″ jingle bells and a Christmas bell basket from Michaels craft store.
+I had some textured bells, too, but I didn’t use the textured bells until this Christmas when Zoey was less likely to put them in her mouth.

 I had previously used a 2″ binder ring to make one of Zoey’s first baby toys … a jingle bell she could hold when her hand wasn’t big enough and strong enough to hold a large bell.
 You just have to be sure to securely close the binder ring so that your baby’s fingers won’t get pinched.